function61/edgerouter/README.md

 ----

 - Write docs on how to use all this
-- S3: response caching, server caching.
-Due to our design this optimizes like crazy (we know exactly when if and when content in S3 is updated).
 - Circuit breaker
 - Take into account Docker Swarm's health checks
 - Less sucky admin UI